Knocking down the doors to get PV solar panels

-This will be true with our very modern-day energy crunch.
-Fracking will save us, our present-day leaders say and everyone breathes a sigh of relief and continue like they have always done.
+This situation will be real with our real modern-day energy crunch.
+Fracking will save us, our present-day leaders say, and everyone breathes a sigh of relief and continue as they have always done.
 Just like Prime Minister Chamberlain’s assurance from Hitler in 1939, we get the same assurances from our politicians and the world largest and most important oil supplier Saudi Arabia.

 The vast majority of the population still believe that the oil will continue to flow abundantly, despite the extra demands from Asia’s Tiger economies.
 But the real world signs say differently.

 Behind the scenes reports from Saudi Arabia’s oil fields teach us that they are already having problems keeping the flow-rate consistent, while at the same time the Saudis are investing 100 billion pounds on alternative energy technologies to make the kingdom self-sufficient from oil.
 How big do you want the signs to be?

 The only questions are when and how big the first tremors will come.
-Will other problems come from unexpected quarters like Egypt’s political problems and the associated Suez canal which could cause a potential supply route problem for the worlds already stretched demands?
+Will other problems arise from unexpected quarters like Egypt’s political problems and the associated Suez canal which could cause a potential supply route problem for the worlds already stretched demands?

-Even Britain’s business leaders lead by Richard Branson has been warning us that an energy crunch is only five years away (this was three years ago), so why people are not preparing en mass for alternative ways to heat their homes, power their essential appliances and generally cushioning themselves from this predicted energy crisis is puzzling.
+Even Britain’s business leaders lead by Richard Branson has been warning us that an energy crunch is only five years away (this was three years ago).
+Why people are not preparing en mass for alternative ways to heat their homes, power their necessary appliances and cushioning themselves from this predicted energy crisis is puzzling.

 Learning from history comes hard to human beings.
-This is why the last century is littered with wars and conflict, but unless there is an obvious monetary gain, we simply have little desire to make changes in our lives.
+This reason is why the last century was littered with wars and conflict, but unless there is an apparent monetary gain, we just have little desire to make changes in our lives.
 Even during the last 150 years when oil and gas field finds were going through its boom times, there have still been recent times when people have suffered through even small glitches in the supply chain, so why do we all have this ‘head in the sand’ attitude to energy?